 Hereford History, Family Crest & Coats of Arms

 Hereford is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Hereford family lived in Herefordshire, which is in west central England, between Gloucestershire, Worcestershire, Shropshire and Wales.
 The county is known for its moderate climate, rich soil, and ancient castles.
-The family name Hereford was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
+Hereford is derived from the Anglo-Saxon word Hereford which means "the Military Ford" and the Old English "here, army + ford."

 Early Origins of the Hereford family

 This web page shows only a small excerpt of our Hereford research.
-Another 82 words (6 lines of text) are included under the topic Early Hereford History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 176 and 1766 are included under the topic Early Hereford History in all our PDF Extended History products and printed products wherever possible.